-Prerequisite: Qualification through the English assessment process, which must be completed before registration for class or ENGL 801B.
+Prerequisite: Qualify through the English assessment process, or ENGL 801B.

 The study and performance of writing to enable the student to express ideas clearly in essay form, using standard written English.
 Meets composition requirements for the AA and AS Degrees and may prepare students for entrance into ENGL 1.